-Can I get a better price?
-When you walk into a furniture store, most likely you will see price tags on everything.
+- Can I get a better price?
+When you walk into a furniture store, most likely you'll see price tags on everything.
 A salesperson will also quote you a price if asked.
 But you can always ask if you could get a better price on that chair, for instance.
 Every store has different policies and different criteria for lowering prices, but it never hurts to ask.
-And if you are not in an urgent hurry to buy, you can always ask if there are any upcoming sales when you might be able to buy your desired piece at a lower and more desirable price.
+And if you're not in a hurry, inquire about upcoming sales.

-What customization features are available?
-Manufacturers are making their furniture more and more customizable.
-It goes beyond merely changing the fabric on your sofa.
+- What customization features are available?
+Manufacturers are making their furniture more and more customizable beyond merely changing the fabric on your sofa.
 For upholstery, you can find different options for arm styles, filling, backs, and more.
-For case goods, you can find different finishes, or even combinations of finishes.
-So make sure to ask.
+For case goods, there may be different finish options available.

 - How was this furniture made?
-Find out how the furniture was made along with the materials used in its manufacture.
-For instance, if you're buying a sofa, you need to know what kind of frame it has, and what kind of materials were used in the filling and support does it have.
+If you're buying a sofa, you need to know what type of frame it has, and what kind of materials were used in the filling and support.
 All this affects the quality of your furniture.
-You may also want to know where it was made, who manufactured it, and if you have sustainability concerns you may want to find out about industry certifications.
-Find out if the finishes are non-toxic or low VOC.
+You may also want to know where it was made and who manufactured it.
+If you have sustainability concerns, ask about industry certifications and whether the finishes are non-toxic or low VOC.

 - Do you have other items in the same price range?
-It is always good to look at all the options before you make up your mind.
+It's always good to look at all the options before you make up your mind.
 Take a look at similar items, because you may find that some other piece fits your needs better.
-If the piece you like seems a little above your budget, also ask to see similar items in another price range.
-You might be able to find something from another maker that is less expensive, and very close to what you like.
+If the piece you like seems a little above your budget, ask to see similar items in another price range.

-- How do you deliver, and how long will it take?
-Never assume anything about deliveries, even if you have shopped there before.
-Your order might be a custom order, or they might have changed their policies.
-Ask about any additional delivery charges as well, and whether they'll call before delivering your furniture, and what day you should expect your furniture to arrive.
+- How do you deliver and how long will it take?
+Never assume anything about deliveries, even if you've made a purchase at the establishment before.
+Ask about any additional delivery charges, whether they'll call before delivering your furniture, and what day you should expect your furniture to arrive.

 - Why should I buy from you?
-As a consumer you have the choice to buy or not buy from a store of your choice.
+As a consumer, you have the choice to buy or not buy from a store of your choice.
 Ask what sets this store apart from others, what makes them special.
-It's a good idea to inquire about their merchandise selection?
-Customer service?
-Pricing?
+It's a good idea to inquire about their merchandise selection, customer service, pricing, warranties, and return policy.

 - What guarantees do you have?
-Find out about any guarantees the store offers.
-Find out what is covered and if the guarantees are in writing.
+Find out about what any guarantees cover and if the guarantees are in writing.
 Some stores have price guarantees, where they match other retailer prices.
-Some guarantees are about their products or customer satisfaction.
+Others pertain to their products or customer satisfaction.
 Sometimes there are additional guarantees from manufacturers.

 - What happens if things go wrong?
-There are so many things that can go wrong with an order.
-Ask who will be responsible for answering any questions.
+Ask who will be responsible for answering any questions and what happens if you decide not to keep the furniture.
 This is where knowing about guarantees helps.
-What happens if you decide not to keep the furniture?

 - Can you remove my old furniture?
-As anyone who has tried to get rid of used furniture knows, it is a pain and a hassle to get rid of it.
+As anyone who has tried to get rid of used furniture knows, discarding it can be a pain and a hassle.
 Many furniture retailers will remove your old furniture when they deliver your new one.
 Some of them may even have furniture banks to help find a new home for your old discarded pieces.